Lord Blyton Primary Handwriting Policy 2021/22

 Knowledge, Skills and Understanding

-Early Years Children take part in activities to develop their fine and gross motor-skills and recognition of patterns, for example, to form letters using their index finger in sand or using paint.
+Early Years Children take part in a range activities through adult led and planned continuous provision to develop their fine and gross motor-skills and recognition of patterns including ‘Dough Disco, Squiggle While you Wiggle and Funky Fingers tasks, for example, to form letters using their index finger in sand or using paint.
 Children should begin to learn how to correctly hold a pencil.
 Then how to use a pencil, and hold it effectively to form recognisable letters most of which are correctly formed.
-They should be given the opportunities to develop their handwriting, using the pre cursive style, to their full potential at that age.
+They should be given the opportunities to develop their handwriting to their full potential at that age.

 Key Stage 1